 f.inv

-the inverse flattening
+inverse flattening (default WGS84)

 Value